 There are also special trooper classes playable in the game’s multiplayer, such as the jetpack storm trooper or the B2 super battle droid.
 Like vehicles and heroes, these special classes can only be accessed by unlocking them with the in-match Battle Points currency.

 Will Star Cards show up in Star Wars Battlefront II?
 Trading blaster shots was the core of DICE’s first Star Wars Battlefront, but the shooter offered an interesting augmentation for the combat.
 Players could equip Star Cards to employ special abilities and gear, which the sequel is definitely bringing back.
 Some Star Card abilities, like the Blaster Turret, will be unique to specific classes, while others can be used by anyone.
-Players will have three different Star Card slots to fill, and Star Cards will come in four different rarities- Common, Uncommon, Rare, Epic, and Legendary- getting better with each level.
-Commons can be upgraded all the way to Epic with the use of crafting material found in loot crates, but Legendaries must be pulled right from the crates themselves.
+Players will have three different Star Card slots to fill, and Star Cards will come in four different rarities: Common, Uncommon, Rare, Epic, and Legendary.
+The lowest tier, Common, can be upgraded all the way to the second-highest tier, Epic, with the use of crafting material found in loot crates.
+The highest-tier cards, Legendaries, must be pulled right from the crates themselves.

 Will there be customization in Star Wars Battlefront II‘s multiplayer?
 Star Card, hero, and vehicle loadouts can all be customized based on what the player wants to bring into each battle, but a selection of modifications will also be offered for the variety of weapons that the four different classes are sporting.
 The full extent of the modifications is still unclear, as customization options were locked in the recent E3 2017 demo.